tsunamishadow/bonusheroes/fortniteseasonx.md

 * Search (7) chests at Dusty Depot or Pleasant Park
 * Visit Snobby Shores and Shifty Shafts in the Same Match

-* Bonus Battle Star: Requires B.R.U.T.E Squad Loading Screen (3 Challenges).
-It can be found withthe clue on the right side of the loading screen.
+Bonus Battle Star: Requires B.R.U.T.E Squad Loading Screen (3 Challenges).
+It can be found with the clue on the right side of the loading screen.

 Total Rewards: 40 Battle Stars, 3500 XP, Loading Screen